SudarshanaSRao/Python-and-its-applications-in-ML/README.md

 - 👀 I’m interested in coding in python
 - 🌱 I’m currently learning machine learning
 - 📫 How to reach me suddu9342@gmail.com
-- Find my python programs here!
+- Find my Arduino Uno programs here!
-- Most of the python programs uploaded were coded by me during Dr.Chuck's python for everybody coursera online course.
+- These codes run in Arduino IDE

 <!---
 SudarshanaSRao/SudarshanaSRao is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.